-There are HIIT, yoga, boxing and MMA workouts from Hemsworth’s team of specialist personal trainers – including his stunt double Bobby Holland Hanton – dietician-approved recipes, shopping lists and meal plans from chefs such as Darren Robertson, plus guided meditations, stress-relieving techniques, confidence boosting strategies and sleep visualisations to support your mental health.
-Better yet, Hemsworth appears in almost all the content – and we can’t think of any better motivation than that.
+There are HIIT, yoga, boxing and MMA workouts from Hemsworth’s team of specialist personal trainers — including his stunt double Bobby Holland Hanton — dietician-approved recipes, shopping lists and meal plans from chefs such as Darren Robertson, plus guided meditations, stress-relieving techniques, confidence boosting strategies and sleep visualisations to support your mental health.
+You’ll be feeling like a superhero in no time.

 The diet one: MyFitnessPal

 Confident in your workout regime but still struggling to shift those last few pounds?
 Chances are your diet needs a little work.
 At its most basic, MyFitnessPal is a calorie tracker and food journal and, if nothing else, will make you aware exactly what you’re putting in to your body and where those extra calories are coming from.